 - Sticky trap (glue boards),

-- Single catch live box traps.
+- Single catch cage or box traps.

 Digital monitoring tools:

 Computers and other electronic tools are very much a part of IPM monitoring.
 Geographic Information Systems and Global Positioning Systems allow very precise mapping of areas.
 These devices, when used with soil mapping and yield monitors are part of a system called “Precision Agriculture”.